 If you’ve found this site because you are hearing unexplained noises in one or both ears and assume it’s tinnitus, you need to see a doctor – do not self-diagnose.
-It could be the equally benign Meniere’s disease – or something far more serious like an obstruction in an artery (causing a sound as the blood flows though it) that requires urgent medical attention.
+It could be the equally troublesome, though benign Meniere’s disease – or something far more serious like an obstruction in an artery (causing a sound as the blood flows though it) that requires urgent medical attention.
 Get it checked out without delay!

 Here’s the good news – it is not life-threatening or a symptom of mental illness.
 Indeed, you’re in distinguished company, along with fellow tinnitus-suffers like David Letterman, Barbra Streisand, William Shatner and Eric Clapton.
 They are among an estimated 10 per cent of the population who hear sporadic or constant high-pitched whining, popping, hissing and even loud explosion-like sounds.

 The bad news?
 Tinnitus is awfully difficult to treat, unless it has an obvious cause like an ear infection or a blockage caused by a buildup of ear wax.
 Most times, the cause of tinnitus is not so simple – and if it’s the result of a physical injury to your delicate hearing mechanism, there may be nothing doctors can do.